 - displaying risky behaviors, such as spending a lot of money at one time or driving recklessly

-A case study from 1980 describes a woman who mistakenly believed that several different men at different times were obsessively in love with her and pursuing her.
+A describes a woman who mistakenly believed that several different men at different times were obsessively in love with her and pursuing her.
 This woman’s case of erotomania lasted for eight years before being successfully treated.

 A 2012 story in Psychology Today discusses the case of Robert Hoskins.
 In 1995, Hoskins obsessively pursued the famous singer Madonna.
 He believed that she was destined to be his wife.
 He climbed a wall outside of her home several times.
 He also violently threatened her before he was tried in court and sent to prison for ten years.